mondaugen/856_for_zellersasn/doc/manual.md

 ## Tutorial

-Before going through all the controls on the 856, we'll take you through a tutorial' to get a flavour for what con be done with it.
+Before going through all the controls on the 856, we'll take you through a tutorial to get a flavour for what can be done with it.

 See the "setting up" section to set up the pedal before proceeding.